This recipe is safe for Coumadin (warfarin) users.

 I like a lot of pepper in my dip and generally add up to about 1/4 teaspoon.
 That might be a bit much for some folks, but the extra zing is great.

-This recipe keeps well, refrigerated, for 3-4 days and it better after chilling overnight.
-Note that cooking time does not include chilling time.
+This recipe can easily be multiplied and keeps well, refrigerated, for 3-4 days.
+It's better after chilling overnight.

 |1 tsp||olive oil|